-From the observed bandwidth limitation of a single DSA situated at about 30~GiB/s (see Section 3.2.1) and the available memory bandwidth of 65.56GiB/s, we conclude that a copy task has to be split across multiple DSAs to achieve peak throughput.
+We conclude that to achieve peak speeds, a copy task has to be split across multiple DSAs.
 Different methods of splitting will be evaluated.
-Given that our system consists of multiple sockets, communication crossing between sockets could introduce latency and bandwidth disadvantages [18], which we will also evaluate.
-Beyond two DSA, marginal gains are to be expected, due to the throughput limitation of the available memory.
+Given that our system consists of multiple sockets, communication crossing between sockets could introduce latency and bandwidth disadvantages [15], which we will also evaluate.

 To determine the optimal amount of DSAs, we will measure throughput for one, two, four, and eight participating in the copy operations.
-We name the utilization of two DSAs 'Push-Pull', as with two accelerators, we utilize the ones found on data source and destination Node.
+We name the utilization of two DSAs 'Push-Pull', as with two accelerators, we utilise the ones found on data source and destination node.
 As eight DSAs is the maximum available on our system, this configuration will be referred to as 'brute-force'.

-For this benchmark, we transfer 1 GiBibyte of data from Node 0 to the destination Node.
-We present data for Nodes 8, 11, 12, and 15.
-To understand the selection, see Figure 3.1, which illustrates the Node IDs of the configured systems and the corresponding storage technology.
-Node 8 accesses the HBM on Node 0, making it the physically closest possible destination.
+For this benchmark, we transfer 1 Gibibyte of data from node 0 to the destination node.
+We present data for nodes 8, 11, 12, and 15.
+To understand the selection, see Figure 3.1, which illustrates the node IDs of the configured systems and the corresponding storage technology.
+Node 8 accesses the HBM on node 0, making it the physically closest possible destination.
 Node 11 is located diagonally on the chip, representing the farthest intra-socket operation benchmarked.
 Nodes 12 and 15 lie diagonally on the second socket's CPU, making them representative of inter-socket transfer operations.

 We begin by examining the common behaviour of load balancing techniques depicted in Figure 3.6.
-The real-world peak throughput of 64~GiB/s approaches the calculated available bandwidth.
-In Figure 3.6a, a notable hard bandwidth limit is observed, just below the 30~GiB/s mark, reinforcing what was encountered in Section 3.2.1: a single DSA is constrained by I/O-Fabric limitations.
+The real-world peak throughput approaches nearly 64 GiB/s, aligning with the maximum achievable with the CPU, as demonstrated in Section 3.2.4.
+In Figure 3.6a, a notable hard bandwidth limit is observed, just below the 30 GiB/s mark, reinforcing mention why we conclude this what was encountered in Section 3.2.1: a single DSA is constrained by I/O-Fabric limitations.